RunestoneInteractive/RunestoneServer/docker/README.rst

         Expect to wait a few minutes the first time you start the Docker Desktop.
 Don't proceed until the Docker Desktop's initialization is complete.

-        On OS X 12.4, Apple's new security features require you to give Docker `additional permissions <https://support.apple.com/guide/mac-help/control-access-to-files-and-folders-on-mac-mchld5a35146/mac>`_ if you place the files you install below in the Documents folder.

 Next, `install Python 3 <https://docs.python-guide.org/starting/install3/osx/>`_.

 Windows